yitongding/sync-music-apps/README.md

 This project is intend to help you:

 1. Sync these data across multiple music apps
-2. Migrate these data from one app to another, so your new app won't have to learn you preferences from scratch.
+2. Migrate these data from one app to another, so your new app won't have to learn you preferences from scratch.

 ## Plan